 Ease healthcare IT staffing challenges

-Finding qualified IT support resources was tough for hospitals and health systems even before the pandemic.
-Now, it's more important to engage the expertise of top IT support vendors to help ease organization-wide operations.
-The current "great resignation" trend doesn't have to put your IT support at risk.
-By asking the right questions of IT support vendors, hospitals and health systems can bolster their access to knowledgeable, high-quality IT support talent even in the most challenging times.
+Finding qualified IT support resources was tough for hospitals and health systems before the pandemic.
+Now, it's even more important to engage the expertise of top IT support vendors to help ease organization-wide operations.
+IT staffing shortages don’t have to put end-user support quality at risk.
+By asking IT support vendors the right questions, hospitals and health systems can bolster access to knowledgeable, reliable IT talent to advance their support programs.

 Stay tuned for additional health IT leadership insights via the Stoltenberg blog.